There’s only one word for it: bracing. It takes a certain character to swim in the North Sea.

 "There is as much variety in this country as anywhere in the world – a phenomenal coastline with seas that swell, pound and roar."

 But even then, the campaign is not about limiting us to these shores.
 When we think of international travel the default seems to be to fly.
 But not flying doesn’t mean not travelling.
 We are so lucky with Europe – everything is under our noses.
 Most cities in Europe are easily accessible by train.
 The beaches of Spain, Portugal and southern France are a train ride or a boat trip away.
 For those on a budget, long-distance coaches go to locations as diverse as Malaga and Copenhagen.
 The islands of the Mediterranean can be reached in a couple of days.

 Although there is an element of sacrifice here.
 Way back in the Victorian era of the international steamer, exotic travel was the preserve of the rich.
 Flying is cheap and easy.
 Alternative forms of transport are often prohibitively expensive.
 And that makes this an equality issue as well – do we really want to do back to the days of only being able to explore the world if you are rich enough?

 So while the aim of this campaign is not to herald the end of foreign travel, it does mean doing less of something.
 It means not jetting off every other weekend for another city break.
 It means not taking domestic flights.
 It means reassessing our ‘must have everything now’ lifestyles, being content with where we are, not equating holidays or travel with flying.
 It means one big holiday per year, near or far, journeying by train or bus or boat, where the journey itself is part of the holiday.
-It means spending the rest of the time exploring the treasures we have here in the UK.
+It means rediscovering the wonder of the UK.